 In our series for educators, we explore new ideas to help you branch out.
 Read on to be inspired about new topics and effective strategies to help you get creative this year.

-Intro to Breastfeeding Class
+Intro to Breastfeeding Workshop

 Most breastfeeding classes are two to three hours and cover the basics, such as latching, newborn hunger cues, and pumping.
 With breastfeeding, there are more topics than could possibly be covered in such a short amount of time.
-To help alleviate the strain of cramming too much in, and lower the risk of parents tuning out, a free or low cost introductory class might be the solution!
+To help alleviate the strain of cramming too much in, and lower the risk of parents tuning out, a free or low cost introductory workshop might be the solution!

 Benefits for Parents

 The transition to parenting can be hard.
 Preparation and support can ease this transition.
 Often, parents wait until the end of pregnancy to take a breastfeeding class (if they take one at all).
-By taking a short intro class earlier, they have more time to set up their postpartum support.
+By taking a short intro workshop earlier, they have more time to set up their postpartum support.

 Benefits for the Educator/Facility